astraut-solutions/easy-risk-register/docs/guides/deploy/serverless-integrations.md

 5) Sanity check in browser:
 - Use a client that can set headers (Bearer token required), e.g. `curl -H "Authorization: Bearer <jwt>" "http://localhost:3000/api/trends?limit=5"`

+Notes:
+- `GET /api/timeseries/query` is kept as a backwards-compatible endpoint and reads from the same snapshots data.

 6) Optional verification (1000 risks + retention bounds):
 - Set `SUPABASE_URL` + `SUPABASE_SERVICE_ROLE_KEY` (or `SUPABASE_SERVICE_KEY`) in your shell